keboola/developers-docs/overview/api/index.md

 - EU Ireland Azure – [connection.north-europe.azure.keboola.com](https://connection.north-europe.azure.keboola.com/)
 - EU Frankfurt GCP - [connection.europe-west3.gcp.keboola.com](https://connection.europe-west3.gcp.keboola.com/)

-Each stack is a completely independent instance of Keboola services.
+Each stack operates as an independent instance of Keboola services.
 In all the API documentation above, the AWS US stack is used.

-Single-tenant stacks are available for a single enterprise customer with a domain name in form `connection.CUSTOMER_NAME.keboola.com`.
+Single-tenant stacks are available for a single enterprise customer, with a domain name in the format `connection.CUSTOMER_NAME.keboola.com`.

 If you are using another stack, modify the endpoints accordingly.
-Otherwise you will obtain an `Invalid Token` or unauthorized errors.
+Otherwise, you may encounter `Invalid Token` or unauthorized errors.
 The *authoritative list* of available endpoints is provided by the [Storage API Index Call](https://keboola.docs.apiary.io/#reference/miscellaneous/api-index/component-list).
 The following is a sample response:

 {% highlight json %}
 {